Smile (British TV series): Rumble the Jumble

 The object of the game was to write down any letters which appeared at the bottom right-hand corner of the screen.
 Once all the letters were collected, they formed an anagram of another word which participants need to decipher.
 The next stage was to draw a picture of or make something representing the word.
 Competition entrants then sent in their work into the programme.

 Dressing Up

 Around the beginning of the show, Nev dressed up.
 Viewers were asked send in pictures of themselves dressed up in the same way.
 Dressing up included the following themes:

 people (clowns, grannies, pirates, waiters and The Doctor from Doctor Who); animals (crabs, frogs, hedgehogs, owls); objects (garden gnomes, trains); food (Christmas puddings) and anything red for Comic Relief Red Nose Day.

 Nev's Little Chefs

 Every week on Smile, kids showed Nev how to cook, with recipes including Apple Smiles, Breakfast Feast, Banana Lollies, BlueBeary Muffins, French Bread Pizza Boat, Jelly Beary Sundae, Nev's Biscuits, Nev's Mush, Watermelon Lemonade and World Cup Biscuits.

 Nev Sports

-Sports and activities featured on the programme included basketball, climbing, cricket, karate and tennis (during Wimbledon).
+Sports and activities featured on the programme included basketball, climbing, cricket, karate and tennis.